LukeRouleau/SR-DEV-BOBERT/README.md

 The goal for our team, *Mission Control*, is to successfully program a robot named “Bobert”, designed and built by the *UF IEEE Hardware Team*, to compete at *IEEE SoutheastCon*.

-### What are the objectives for IEEE Southeast Con?
+### What are the objectives specified by the IEEE Southeast Con Competition?
 The objective of the competition is to autonomously clear an L-shaped track, which models a city corner, of debris (i.e., a marshmallow placed somewhere on the road) and to remove Mardi Gras-style bead necklaces from "trees" and deposit them into plastic cups or throw them into nets.
 Most of the track remains static, but the location of the "trees" are random.
 View the [official competiton document](./docs/2022_SoutheastCon_HardwareRules-Final.pdf).
 <p align="center">
    <img src="./images/southeast_con_2022_competition_course.PNG" width="400">